jeescu/recomponent/README.md

 ```

 ### Component Restructure
 Ok.
 Use separation of concern, not really.
-I just want to feel it like it should be!
+We just want to feel it like it should be!
 ```
 ├── views
 │   ├── MyComponent                 # Your awesome component.
 │   │   ├── index.js                # Entry point  for your component as a whole
 │   │   ├── MyComponentLogic.js     # Your logic here.
-│   │   ├── MyComponentTemplate.jsx # Your template here.
+│   │   ├── MyComponentTemplate.js  # Your template here.
 │   │   └── MyComponentStyles.css   # Your css
 ```
 ### Usage